How to Grow Potato Plants

 The potato is one of the most important staple foods in our diet.
-It is rich in vitamins B and C, potassium, protein, complex carbohydrates, and fiber.
-Potatoes can be prepared so many ways that you can eat them for a year and not grow tired of them.
+They are rich in vitamins B and C, potassium, protein, complex carbohydrates, and fiber.
+Potatoes can be prepared in so many ways that it's possible to eat them for a year and not grow tired of them.

 Harvest mature potatoes after the tops die back and before the first frost.
 Dig carefully to avoid damaging the tubers.
 After harvesting store them in a dark, dry place for a week at 65-70 degrees F. Then store them at 35-40 degrees at fairly high humidity.